top of page

 My first job was as a paperboy.
 I rode my bike through the neighborhood each afternoon, tossing newspapers onto porches and getting to know the people who lived behind those front doors.
 Once a week, I’d go house to house, collecting their subscription money in person.

-I’m running for Congress because I believe work should help families thrive, not leave them struggling.
-If you put in a full day’s work, you should be able to pay the bills, put food on the table, and still have time to rest and be with your family.
+If you put in a full day’s work, you should be able to pay your bills, put food on the table, and still have time to rest and be with your family.

 But that’s not how it is right now.